 “Some of the storms could have some brief, heavy rain and frequent lightning,” Reiner said.

 Temperatures will climb into the 80s across most of the state.
-Southeastern Massachusetts and Cape Cod will be cooler.
+However, southeastern Massachusetts and Cape Cod will be cooler than the rest of the state.

-The storms will leave behind cooler conditions.
-Temperatures are only expected be in the 60s on Wednesday.
+The storms will leave behind cooler conditions. in fact, temperatures are only expected be in the 60s on Wednesday.
+This will certainly be a welcome reprieve for Massachusettsans.
+After all of these intense storms, it will be great to return to something a bit more normal temperature-wise.